Valuations can be difficult for us to make without handling ware.

 There are several options open to you for selling your Carlton Ware.

-2. Finding a dealer who would buy from you, though this is increasing difficult since the antiques trade has beeb decimated by eBay.
+2. Finding a dealer who would buy from you, though this is increasingly difficult since the antiques trade has been decimated by eBay and other online auctions.

-3. Placing it on eBay, though this is labour intensive, because ware has to carefully photographed, listed, packed safely and then posted.
+3. Placing it on eBay, though this is labour intensive, because ware must be carefully photographed, listed, packed safely and then taken to the post office to be posted.
 If you are lucky, this might produce the highest results.
 Again, you should think about setting a reserve price.